 |3||African Art Gallery||Moshi|

 |8||Hakuna Matata Gallery Shop||Karatu|

 |9||Mama Africa Gift Shop||Selous|

-If travelling to Tanzania is not on your immediate agenda, or you simply can’t afford an extra space in your luggage, fortunately these days you can find some of the Tanzania souvenirs online.
+If traveling to Tanzania is not on your immediate agenda, or you simply can’t afford an extra space in your luggage, fortunately, these days you can find some of the Tanzania souvenirs online.

 From Maasai blankets to Maasai sandals and Makonde sculptures, you can now get the interesting Tanzania souvenirs for your convenience.

 Apart from Kitenge and Maasai Shuka, here is Your Ultimate Guide to What to Wear on Safari